shikhar3295/adam2392.github.io/content/blog/academic/simulating-tvb.md

 Authors: Adam Li
 Summary: To guide the simulation of Epileptic iEEG activity using TVB in Marseille, France.

-# Questions
-Using convolutional and recurrent neural networks, this paper showed that they could perform seizure detection as well as incidence detection (of some experimental marker).
-I am interested in the possibility of exploring how this algorithm might perform on simulated TVB data, which to my knowledge has not been done yet.
-I would be interested in seeing how this improves, or is similar to training on the real data.

-Then I was going to see if I could extend this same network onto the fragility maps.

-I was wondering:
-1. Would it be possible to get access to patient's SEEG data that has the SEEG xyz coordinates, and raw iEEG data? (n as big as can be)
-2. A problem with the previous paper was the unbalance of data in training (e.g. much less seizure starts, then non seizure instances).
-For TVB, is it possible to virtually ensure seizures happen at a certain rate if I simulated for say...
-2 minutes, 100 times?
-So that we could have many instances of seizure occurence and could train on an equal set of seizure occurence and non seizure?
-3. Can TVB determine when the seizure occurred exactly in Epileptor time series?

 # Background
 TVB is a platform for simulating whole-brain dynamics that starts from raw data involving:
     1. structural connectivity derived from DTI